AhmedMYassin/Traffic-Sign-Classifier/writeup_template.md

 | 10	      	| 0.958 				| 0.990 				|

 ### 4. Model Tuning
-At the begining the accuracy wasn't good (below 0.85) so I tried to use the inception model to train the model but it was so complicated and always tends to overfitting because of the large number of feature maps and the final number of input neurons to the fully connected NN.
+At the beginning the accuracy wasn't good (below 0.85) so I tried to use the inception model to train the model but it was so complicated and always tends to overfitting because of the large number of feature maps and the final number of input neurons to the fully connected NN.
 I got back the LeNet model and changed the batch size to be smaller (150) and increased the number of epochs to be 10.
 Tuning the number of feature maps was the key to increase the accuracy.

 My final model results were:
 * training set accuracy of 0.990